Bhutila Karpoche: Early life and education

-She holds a master's of public health in epidemiology from the University of Toronto's Dalla Lana School of Public Health and is currently a PhD candidate in public health policy at Toronto Metropolitan University.
+Karpoche started her university education in January 2003.
+She attended University of British Columbia for her undergraduate studies, earning a bachelor of science degree.
+She also holds a master of public health degree in epidemiology from the University of Toronto's Dalla Lana School of Public Health and was a PhD candidate in public health policy at Toronto Metropolitan University, although she said in 2019 that she has put it "on hold."